 So without further ado, lets get talking wardrobe tips and style tips for mature women who might be stuck in a rut and now want to look trendy.

-Ilse kindly offered to contribute a guest post to Lifestyle Fifty, and I think you’re going to love her down to earth, easy to apply tips for looking good.
+Enjoy the post.
+I think you’re going to love Ilse’s down to earth, easy to apply tips for looking good.

 In my business of analysing ladies’ wardrobes, making suggestions for an updated look and going shopping with them I’ve identified some trends amongst older women.
 The number one principle to remember is that women, irrespective of age, should have curves.